dgarage/NBXplorer/docs/API.md

 * `AccountExtKey`: The [xpub](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) that is tracked by NBXplorer.
 * `AccountKeyPath`: The `accountKeyPath` to this `accountExtKey`
 * `ImportAddressToRPC`: `true` or `false`, depending if addresses generated are also imported to the internal node.

+## <a name="health"></a>Health check

+A endpoint that can be used without the need for [authentication](#auth) which will returns HTTP 200 only if all nodes connected to NBXplorer are ready.

+HTTP GET /health

+It will output the state for each nodes in JSON, whose format might change in the future.